 All teams must have baseball uniforms consisting of caps, numbered jerseys, baseball pants, socks and baseball footwear.
 Each player's uniform must be of similar design to his teammates' uniforms.
-Uniforms with duplicate numbers or uniforms without numbers are not allowed.
-Players with duplicate numbers or players wearing uniforms without numbers will not be allowed to participate in a game.
+In the event a team has players with a duplicate number displayed on their jersey or a player without a number on their jersey, the manager shall declare these players during the pregame home plate conference with the umpires and the opposing manager.
 Managers who are not players shall not be required to wear uniforms.